 However, from 2018 onwards Ride Engine adopted a more traditional fixing mechanism that has solved the early problems completely.

 The 2021 version has an excellent ” Unity Ladder-Lock” system that firmly secures the Unity spreader bar without any loosening or twisting.

 Please note that the spreader bar is sold as a separate item.

 The interior and edges of the harness are nicely padded with memory foam and the hardshell backplate has a concave curve that hugs the lower back to prevent it riding up and to offer subtle yet firm lumbar support.

 - Hardshell exterior.
-Two versions available – “Elite” is made of carbon polymer which is stiffer and lighter than the “Prime” which is made of fiberglass.
+“Elite” is made of carbon polymer which is stiff, light and doesn’t absorb water.

 - Memory foam interior.

 - Low-profile back-plate, offers comfort and flexibility without compromising on support